dsguinto/OnRoute/readme.md

 #### Alexis Arevalo: vehicles.php and vehicleSelection.php

-- Displaying all the available vehicles in the database, and the user can select a vehicle by selecting it.
+- Displaying all the available vehicles in the database, and the user can select a vehicle by clciking on it.
-- When the user selects a vehicle, they are redirected to the info page of the selected vehicle that is retrieved by an 'id'.
+- When the user selects a vehicle, they are redirected to (vehicleSlection.php) a vehicle information page which is retrieved by the stored vehicle 'id'.
-- Validating inputs made to vehicle search form. - working on retrieveing the information to display.
+- All inputs made to vehicle search form are validated against empty fields. - Working on Sanitizing input fields against malicious code injections.
+- User is able to search the database for vehicles based off of pick-up locations, pick-up dates, and return dates.

 #### Daniel Guinto: flights.php and models/Flights.php